Jaakko Mäntyjärvi

-Jaakko Mäntyjärvi is a Finnish composer of classical music, and a professional translator.
+Jaakko Mäntyjärvi (/fi/) is a Finnish composer of classical music, and a professional translator.

 Early life

 Mäntyjärvi was born in Turku.
 He studied musicology, English language and literature and linguistics at the University of Helsinki, graduating with the equivalent of an MA degree in 1991.
 In 1987, he was accredited as an Authorized Translator from Finnish to English and English to Finnish.
 He also studied theory of music and choir conducting at the Sibelius Academy.

 Professional life

 Mäntyjärvi is a professional freelance translator and composer, and also an amateur and semi-professional choral singer and conductor.
 He is one of Finland’s internationally best known composers of choral music, with a catalog of some 150 works published to date.
 He has given talks on his works at various choral events in Europe, the USA and Australia, and has occasionally given a course on the history of choral music at the Sibelius Academy.